xarmar/conference-track-management/README.md

-# CODING CHALLENGE FOR itemis AG
+# CODING CHALLENGE

-This coding challenge was proposed by **itemis AG** for the position of *Junior Software Developer* in Germany.
+This coding challenge was proposed by a company as part of the recruitment process for the position of *Junior Software Developer*.

 <br>